Dudinsky01/Auto_OpenVPN-PY/README.md

 It will create 2 files : server file .conf - client file .conf

 Leave the server file on the server machine and move the client file to the client machine.
-When finished, you will be ask if you want to transfer the client file on the client machine via scp and if you want to enable OpenVPN at boot on the server and via SSH on the client.
+When finished, you will be asked if you want to transfer the client file on the client machine via scp and if you want to enable OpenVPN at boot on the server and via SSH on the client.